jerostax/Node-React_Emaily_App/README.md

 + };
 ```

-### 5.2 services folder
+### 5.2 - services folder

-- Create anew folder called services inside the server folder and create a file passport.js inside of it
+- Create a new folder called services inside the server folder and create a file passport.js inside of it
 - Cut & Paste the passport configuration in the passport.js file
 - Add the passport, GoogleStrategy and keys require statement at the top like so :